5/13/2025

 Chief Executive Officer

-So to your pricing discussion, and again, specifically around what we see, I think it's, and I bring it back, I know it's the same answer I gave Matt, but I bring it back to the idea of, it's a deal size that matters, not the individual cost per identity.
-I think you should expect to see a fully deployed customer on the machine side to basically one and a half to 2X on the secret side and one and a half to 2X on the certificate side to what we are able to do on the human side.
-Ultimately, when you're fully deployed on the machine side, we're talking about somewhere between three to 5X, the size of the base that we can go sell to.
-And it's a big deal, it's an enterprise sale.
-And ultimately over time, it will continue to grow.
+So to your pricing discussion and, again, specifically around what we see, I think it's – and I bring it back.
+I know it's the same answer I gave Matt, but I bring it back to the idea of it's the deal size that matters, not the individual cost per identity.
+I think you should expect to see a fully deployed customer on the machine side to basically be 1.5 to 2X on the secret side and 1.5 to 2X on the certificate side. to what we are able to do on the human side.
+Ultimately, when you're fully deployed on the machine side, we're talking about somewhere between 3 to 5x the size of the base that we can go sell to.
+And it's a big deal.
+It's an enterprise sale.
+And ultimately, over time, it will continue to grow.
 I think that's what we see.
-Listen, I don't think sale point is really in the machine space.
-So I'm not sure where their pricing is coming from, but it's not really covering the type of machine identity that we're talking about.
+Listen, I don't think SailPoint is really in the machine space.
+So I'm not sure where their pricing is coming from.
+But it's not really covering the type of machine identity that we're talking about.
 The second part of your question around certificate authority, it is a mandate.
-So it's called the CA Browser Forum.
-It is a kind of governing body, and it's mandated that it go down to 47 days.
+So it's an actual, it's called the CA Browser Forum.
+It is a kind of governing body and it's mandated that it go down to 47 days.
 That mandate is for 2028 or 2029.
-But basically it indicates that the Google 90-day mandate, which was a kind of a Google specific thing, didn't go far enough, they wanna go even farther, and they wanna push the envelope there.
-It basically wakes people up to the idea that certificates are a thing that's gonna change.
-Their world of certificates and long-lived certificates are not gonna exist for long.
-And I think enterprise companies are coming in and saying, "'What can I do about it?'
+But basically, it indicates that the Google 90-day mandate, which was kind of a Google-specific thing, didn't go far enough.
+They want to go even farther, and they want to push the envelope there.
+It basically wakes people up to the idea that certificates are a thing that's going to change.
+Their world of certificates and long-lived certificates are not going to exist for long.
+And I think enterprise companies are coming in and saying, what can I do about it?
 And we've got the perfect solution to solve that problem for them.

 speaker